-It Takes Two hands-on preview — A Romcom co-op game that forces you to collaborate
+It Takes Two hands-on preview — A rom-com co-op game that forces you to collaborate

-I don’t know Nick Pino of Tech Radar, but for a couple of hours he was my bickering spouse as we played It Takes Two, a co-op romantic comedy “Romcom” adventure game from Josef Fares.
+I don’t know Nick Pino of Tech Radar, but for a couple of hours he was my bickering spouse as we played It Takes Two, a co-op romantic comedy “rom-com” adventure game from Josef Fares.
 We played the two-player co-op in the first preview of the game staged by Electronic Arts and Fares’ Hazelight Studios.

 It was quite fun.
 The game is coming on March 26 on the PlayStation 4, Xbox One, PC via Origin, and Steam for $40.
 I played it on a PC with my Xbox game controller, and Pino played long-distance, over the internet, on the Origin platform.

-The beginning of the game starts out sad, where Rose watches from a window to see her parents, Cody and May, bicker with each other.
+The beginning starts out sad.
+Rose watches from a window to see her parents, Cody and May, bicker with each other.
 Cody says, “Why don’t we tell Rose that we’re divorcing.”
 Nick played Cody, and I played May.
 When they tell Rose, she moves away to her bedroom, climbs out the window, and takes two dolls that look like her parents to the garage.
 There, she makes some kind of magic happen with The Book of Love.
 She wants the book to get them to fall in love again.
 She cries over the dolls, and her tears fall on them.

 Then Cody and May wake up as clay and wooden dolls.
 They freak out for a while, and it’s funny as they figure out that they’ve been transformed.
-The book walks over and introduces himself as Dr. Hakim, a hilarious character with a thick accent, maybe Italian, like Fares.
+The book walks over and introduces himself as Dr. Hakim, a hilarious character with a thick accent (maybe Italian, like Fares’s).
 May jumps off a ledge and finds she can’t wake up from the nightmare.

 So begins the journey of the marriage-counseling adventure, coming from the same imaginative minds that made A Way Out.

-Note: Editor’s note: There’s some mild spoilers in this story.